-WHAT IS FINANCIAL AID?
-Financial aid is any grant, scholarship, loan, or work-study award offered to help you meet educationally related expenses.
+HAT IS FINANCIAL AID?
+Financial aid is any grant, scholarship, loan, or work-studyoffered to help you meet educationally related expenses.
 Such aid is usually provided by or through the school, federal and state agencies, foundations or corporations, etc.

 Grants/Scholarships are generally regarded as "gift" assistance and need not be repaid.